-A career in Health and Social Care can mean flexible working hours, a support network of like-minded caring and compassionate professionals – and with new career pathways contunually opening up it’s an exciting sector to work and progress in.
+A career in health and social care can mean flexible working hours, a support network of like-minded caring and compassionate professionals and, with new career pathways continually opening up, it’s an exciting sector to work and progress in.

-Jobs in the care sector range from health care, social care and support staff.
+Jobs in the care sector range from health care and social care to support staff.
 Whichever route interests you – whether you’re organising activities, managing a care home, providing administrative support, supporting someone with learning difficulties or calling in on people in their homes – Shaw Trust Care Academy can help get you there.

 Signing up to the Academy will give you the opportunity to learn new skills, gain valuable work experience, and open doors to employment and progression opportunities.